 The Office of Admissions is primarily responsible for the recruitment and selection of all international students.
 Additionally, the office creates and mails the student's I-20 form after an admission decision is made.
 The coordinator of international recruitment also awards international scholarships.
 For more information, contact the Office of Admissions .

-The Office of International Student Services is responsible for our international student orientation program and serves as your on-campus advocate and advisor.
-The Office of International Student Services is the USCIS liaison for students through SEVIS.
+The Office of International Students and Scholars is responsible for our international student orientation program and serves as your on-campus advocate and advisor.
+The Office of International Students and Scholars is the USCIS liaison for students through SEVIS.
 As such, the Office tracks, processes and reports changes in the enrollment status of international students.

 Our International Leadership Assistants (ILAs) are here to make your transition to campus easier.
 Our ILAs undergo extensive training, so they can serve as valuable resources.
 They help you adjust to the academic, cultural and social changes on our campus and in the United States.